 If you following a proper diet and still facing difficulty in managing your weight then you must check for the components you are eating.
 A study was conducted between two groups wherein they were given the same food with the same calories and equal distribution of macro & micronutrients but different glycemic index.
 It was observed that people consuming food with a low glycemic index experienced better weight loss in comparison to those consuming diet with a high glycemic index.

 Another major cause of weight gain among women with PCOS is obstructive sleep apnea.
 This condition occurs when there is any kind of blockage in the airways which limits the availability of oxygen while sleeping.
 This later causes day sleepiness, imbalanced blood pressure levels, and weight management issues.
-In addition to this, imbalance in the levels of androgens also impacts weight management in women with PCOS.
+In addition to this, an imbalance in the levels of androgens also impacts weight management in women with PCOS.
 Some studies show that high levels of androgens often affect the sleep receptors leading to severe sleep apnea.

-If you are suffering from PCOS conditions and facing difficulty in managing weight even after putting a lot of efforts then you must consult your doctor.
+If you are suffering from PCOS conditions and facing difficulty in managing weight even after putting in a lot of effort then you must consult your doctor.
 There is a need for improvising your diet and exercise routine to enhance the weight management process.
 We at Genetic Healing have a team of experts who can help you devise a highly impactful diet and exercise program for weight management.
 Feel free to seek a free consultation today itself to gain better insight.

 Drafted By : Swati Shri Pal Singh